CinefestOZ

 CinefestOZ is an annual film festival that takes place over five days in the South West region of Western Australia.
 IndigifestOZ is a section of the festival devoted to Aboriginal and Torres Strait Islander filmmakers.
 The CinefestOZ Film Prize of is the richest film prize in the country.

 History

 The CinefestOZ film festival was founded in 2008 by David Barton and Helen Shervington, "as a cultural celebration of the French bicentenary of Antipodean exploration of the South West corner of Western Australia".
 The opening film at the inaugural festival was the highly-acclaimed Australian film Black Balloon.

 The inaugural CinefestOZ Film Prize was awarded in 2014.
+Worth as of 2023, it is the richest film prize in the country.

 In July 2023 it was announced that funding for the festival would continue for at least a further three years, until 2025.

 Description

 The events are staged in Busselton, the Margaret River wine region, Bunbury, Dunsborough, and Augusta.
 The festival showcases Australian and French films.
 As of 2023 it is a 6-day event.